sisques-labs/project-starter/apps/api/src/generic/users/README.md

 Events are handled asynchronously to update read models and trigger side effects.

-#### Multi-Tenant Architecture
+#### Database Architecture

-- Users are stored in the master database (not tenant-specific)
+- Users are stored in the master database
-- This allows for cross-tenant user management
+- Centralized user management
-- Users can belong to multiple tenants through tenant members
-- **Note:** User operations don't require `x-tenant-id` header as they operate on the master database
+- Efficient user lookup and authentication

 ## Domain Model